SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

-The first step is to **create** a function and giving it a descriptive name such as **`print_sign`**.
-This function will have only one parameter – integer number which sign we want to check:
+The first step is to **create** a function and give it a descriptive name such as **`print_sign`**.
+This function will have only one parameter – integer number, which sign we want to check:

 ![](/assets/chapter-10-images/06.Print-sign-01.png)

 Next, we want to **implement** the logic which will check whether the input value is positive, negative or zero.
-Looking at the examples we can conclude there are three cases to consider – the integer is bigger than zero, the integer is equal to zero and the integer is less than zero which means we need to check **three conditions** in the function’s body.
+Looking at the examples we can conclude there are three cases to consider – the integer is bigger than zero, the integer is equal to zero and the integer is less than zero, which means we need to check **three conditions** in the function’s body.

 Then we need to read the input value and call our function: